harrisjose/ember-waypoint/README.md

 Ember Waypoint includes [this polyfill](https://www.npmjs.com/package/intersection-observer) since the intersection observer is still a wip in [some browsers](https://caniuse.com/#feat=intersectionobserver).
 Further versions might exclude the polyfill as browser support improves.

+I'm very open to feedback on this addon.
+I made this because I was using intersection observers for a couple of different cases but if you have a cool idea or suggestion to make this better, please let me know :)

 Usage
 ------------------------------------------------------------------------------

 Suppose we need to show a 'scroll to top' button by figuring out if the user has scrolled down to a certain part of the page.
-An easy way to do this would be adding,
+An easy way to do this would be,

 ```hbs
 {{way-point onEnter=(action "showScrollUp") onLeave=(action "hideScrollUp")}}
 ```

 In this case, you could think of the way-point as a line across the page.
 To do stuff when certain elements enter the viewport, you can wrap them with the way-point component.

 ```hbs
 {{#way-point